nakayoshi/quote/README.md

 ### Why my message has a badge *BOT*?
 Since Quote uses Discord's Webhook API to replace your message, the embed was actually sent by the bot though it is pretended as if you sent it.

 ### This is an awesome idea!
-Why don't Discord implement it officially?
+Why doesn't the Discord team implement it officially?
 I don't know ¯\\\_(ツ)\_/¯ Tell them to hire me.